 - Division Director

-After finals week, the student will be required to submit an appeal with a statement and documentation demonstrating extenuating circumstances that prevented adherence to established deadlines.
+After finals week, the student will be required to submit a formal appeal with a statement and documentation demonstrating extenuating circumstances that prevented adherence to established deadlines.

-The following shall not be considered exenuating circumstances for adding courses after finals week:
+The following shall not be considered extenuating circumstances for adding courses after finals week:

 - Forgetting to register in a class even though attending.